 DistroKid does not take a percentage of the money you generate from your music’s streams and sales.

-DistroKid makes their money from the annual membership/subscription and from any optional features you would like to use.
+DistroKid makes its money from the annual membership/subscription and from any optional features you would like to use.

 For a full breakdown of this, including more detail into how DistroKid makes money, check out my article: Does DistroKid Take A Percentage?